 Cast Members of Note- Nicolas Cage, Ron Perlman, Stephen Graham, Claire Foy and Christopher Lee!

-What's it About?- *Warning- religious joking ahead (because they're funny)* Behmen and Felsen are fierce warriors of the crusades, carving their way through the innocent and guilty alike in the name of Jebus. when they decide that killing women and kids is just too much, they renounce their quest for Jebus, and run away.
-I think it's all a cop out, because if you can't slaughter innocents and non believers (or touch young boys in the pants) in the name of God, who can you slaughter?
+Jebus.
+When they decide that killing women and kids is just too much, they renounce their quest for Jebus, and run away.
+I think it's all a cop-out, because if you can't slaughter innocents and non-believers (or touch young boys in the pants) in the name of God, who can you slaughter?
 Or touch.
 The Catholics have been doing it forever, and they grew into pretty much the biggest company of all time.